-With ss-RF only applied to the edge ( $R \sim 2$ ) of the smaller intensity pedestal during rotation, significant increase to the opposing absorption line could be seen, see Fig. 10.
-The opposite pedestal grew and the enhanced region moved under the smaller peak.
+10. The opposite pedestal grew and the enhanced region moved under the smaller peak.
 This is the most optimization that was achieved with this single location of ss-RF while rotating continuously over the rotation rate that was studied.
-In this example, $\Omega^{-1} = 40$ s and the resulting tensor polarization was approximately 33% (8%).
+In this example, $\Omega^{-1} = 40$ seconds and the resulting tensor polarization was approximately 33% (8%).

 For maximal enhancement during rotation, similar application of the ss-RF in the frequency domain is required.
 The RF was frequency modulated to saturate the majority of the pedestal from R = 1.5 to R = 2 as well as the small peak.
 The location of the pedestal rss-RF was the same as it was for ss-RF, except the power was reduced as to reduce the saturation level.
 The width of the RF was also reduced as to not irradiate any part of the large peak tail while rotating.
-The peak RF position was also altered by reducing the width as much as possible and shifting it to the left of the $I-$ peak allowing rotation into the ss-RF region rather than away from.
+The peak RF position was also altered by reducing the width as much as possible and shifting it to the left of the I- peak allowing rotation into the ss-RF region rather than away from.
 This provided a slight benefit to enhancement during rotation.
 The power was also reduced at this position as was very easy to destroy the enhancement gained by irradiating the other absorption line underneath with too much RF.
-Fig. 11 shows the results of this type of selective rss-RF.
+Figure 11 shows the results of this type of selective rss-RF.
 The total tensor enhancement for this example was 36.5% (9.7%).